henry8527/JuMP4DEA.jl/README.md

 <br>

 ## Citing JuMP4DEA
-If you find JuMP useful in your work, we kindly request that you cite the following paper
+If you find JuMP4DEA useful in your work, we kindly request that you cite the following paper

 	@article{ChenLai2017,
 	author = {Wen-Chih Chen and Sheng-Yung Lai},